apify/apify-docs/content/docs/tutorials/scraping_dynamic_content.md

 ### [](#web-scraper-puppeteer-scraper-puppeteer) Web Scraper / Puppeteer Scraper / Puppeteer

 In 95% of cases, the JavaScript-rendered page that you get with Puppeteer is enough.
-If you actually need to wait for the dynamic content, Puppeteer has [several helper functions](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args), of which the most important are: `page.waitForTimeout`, `page.waitForSelector`, `page.waitForResponse`, `page.waitForNavigation` and `page.waitForFunction`.
+If you actually need to wait for the dynamic content, Puppeteer has several helper functions, of which the most important are: [`page.waitForTimeout`](https://pptr.dev/api/puppeteer.page.waitfortimeout), [`page.waitForSelector`](https://pptr.dev/api/puppeteer.page.waitforselector), [`page.waitForResponse`](https://pptr.dev/api/puppeteer.page.waitforresponse), [`page.waitForNavigation`](https://pptr.dev/api/puppeteer.page.waitfornavigation) and [`page.waitForFunction`](https://pptr.dev/api/puppeteer.page.waitforfunction).

 ### [](#waitfor-function) waitFor function

 This function can be found as `context.waitFor` in [Web Scraper](https://apify.com/apify/web-scraper#page-function) where it is a generic function that has three possible arguments.

 * **Number of milliseconds** - `await context.waitFor(10000)`.
 The same as `page.waitForTimeout` (will wait for 10 seconds).

 * **Selector string** - `await context.waitFor('my-selector')`.
 The same as `page.waitForSelector` (will wait until that selector appears on the page but timeouts after 30 seconds with an error).

 * **Predicate function** - `await context.waitFor(functionThatReturnsTrueOrFalse)`.
 The same as `page.waitForFunction` (you can pass an arbitrary function that is executed periodically and the code waits until it returns `true`).

-With newer versions of [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.3.1&show=api-pagewaitforselectorselector-options) you have to use dedicated functions like `page.waitForTimeout`, `page.waitForSelector` or `page.waitForFunction`.
+With Puppeteer, you have to use dedicated functions like `page.waitForTimeout`, `page.waitForSelector` or `page.waitForFunction`.

 ### [](#testing-it) Testing it